SciSpectator/BioGenVariate/README.md

 b) The table explicitly labels each sample as either "In User File" or "Not In User File", making it easy to identify the exact GSMs that your initial filter missed.

 You can double-click or right-click any row in the table to open the corresponding GSM or GSE page on GEO.

+_Fig 6.
+An example of data table with color-coded sample list segregated by "In User File" or "Not In User File"*._

 # 2. Compare Distributions